gbataille/gitHUD/README.md

 * Install
 `stack install`

-The executable path is going to be outputed on the console, typically `~/.local/bin/gitHUD`
+The executable path is going to be visible on the console, typically `~/.local/bin/gitHUD`

 Setup